 Offsets aren’t straightforward and they’ve often been controversial – some of the schemes are run by profit-making companies and there’s no standard certification to show which are worthwhile.
 There are also moral questions about whether paying to pollute makes people less likely to change their behaviour.
 So what’s the truth about carbon offsetting?

 How does carbon offsetting work?

 There are two main types of offset project.
-First are forestry projects, which either stop existing trees being cut down or plant new ones.
+First forestry projects, which either stop existing trees being cut down or plant new ones.
 The trees act as a ‘biological sink’ by taking carbon dioxide out of the atmosphere.
-Then there are energy projects, which reduce the amount of fossil fuels used by investing in energy efficient products or renewable technology.
-Often these projects have social and sustainability benefits for developing countries too.
+And secondly energy projects, which reduce the amount of fossil fuels used by investing in energy-efficient products or renewable technology.
+Often these projects have social and sustainability benefits for the countries involved too.

 How are carbon offsets calculated?

 Various calculators have been developed to work out how much carbon dioxide you produce on a flight.
 The most basic just look at how many miles you’ve flown.
 Better offset schemes also take into consideration the class of travel you’re flying in, the type of aircraft and how fuel efficient it is, the number of passengers it holds and the occupancy rate.

 But if you wanted to be super-accurate you’d also need to take into account the time of day and weather conditions too, which affect how much fuel is used.
 Every carbon offset scheme calculates things differently – and some are a lot more comprehensive than others.